ltirrell/t4/API Guide/Building a Package.md

-Once you've created a Package you're happy with, it's time to build it.
+Once you've created a package you're happy with, it's time to build it.

+## Building
 To save a local package to disk use `build`.

 ```python